The Hobbit (film series): Casting

 Jeffrey Thomas joined the project in March 2011 as the character of Thrór, as did Mike Mizrahi as Thráin II.
 Bret McKenzie was added to the cast in April as Lindir.
 His father Peter McKenzie played the role of Elendil in The Lord of the Rings.

 Ian Holm was added to the cast in April as old Bilbo Baggins.
 During the early stages of pre-production, former director Guillermo del Toro indicated that he was interested in having Holm reprise the role of Bilbo, but acknowledged that he might be too old to take on such a physically demanding role.
 On his potential casting, del Toro stated, "[Holm] certainly is the paragon we aspire to.
 He will be involved in some manner, I'm sure."
 He indicated that he was open to the possibility of Holm narrating the films.
 On 3 March 2011, Holm revealed that he had been in talks with the producers about reprising the role, but that he had not heard back from them yet.

 In the early stages of production, the role of Thranduil had been linked to actor Doug Jones but on 29 April 2011, Jackson reported on Facebook that the role had gone to Lee Pace.
 On his casting, Jackson said, "Casting these Tolkien stories is very difficult, especially the Elven characters and Lee has always been our first choice for Thranduil.
 He's going to be great.
 We loved his performance in a movie called The Fall a few years ago and have been hoping to work with him since.
 When we were first discussing who would be right for Thranduil, Lee came into mind almost immediately."
+Pace performed with a British accent while portraying Thranduil, reflecting the longstanding convention of using British accents in medieval-inspired productions to convey nobility, authority, and aristocratic refinement.

 Dean O'Gorman was hired in April 2011 for the role of Fíli.
 Jackson stated, "Dean's a terrific Kiwi actor, who I am thrilled to be working with."
 O'Gorman was a last minute replacement for Rob Kazinsky had originally been cast for the role in October 2010, but left the film on 24 April 2011 "for personal reasons".